Jenkins Physio Exercise Classes

 How do I join in?

-Book an initial assessement prior to our next intake and pay upfront for the six class pack.
+Book an initial assessement and pay upfront for the six class pack.

 How much do classes cost?

-6 pack of classes : $270 paid upfront to confirm your enrolement
+6 pack of classes : $240 paid upfront to confirm your enrolment

-Initial consult is billed as an initial with a Physiotherapist ( health fund code 500)
+Initial assessment is billed as an initial with a Physiotherapist ( health fund code 500)

 Can I claim?
 Yes.
 Health fund code 560